napari/napari/docs/naps/4-async-slicing.md

     - Targets main cause of unresponsiveness (i.e. reading data).
     - No events are emitted on the non-main thread.
     - Less lazy when cancelling is possible (i.e. we do more work on the main thread before submitting the async task).
-    - Splits up slicing logic, making program flow harder to follow.
+    - Splits up slicing logic into pre/post data reading, making program flow harder to follow.
     - Does not address goal 2.

 - Use `QThread` and similar utilities instead of `concurrent.futures`